Occupational Therapy with Strong Roots:

 Skill Areas We May Address Include:

-Fine, visual, and gross motor coordination
+Fine, visual, and gross motor coordination including handwriting

 All sessions are crafted to be joyful, play-based, and engaging for both the child and caregiver, while incorporating research-based interventions to foster progress together.